lukefleed/imdb-graph/README.md

 filtered_tconsts = df_film["tconst"].to_list()
 ``` -->

-Then we can generate the final filtered file `FilmFiltrati.txt` that has only two columns: `tconst` and `primaryName`
+Then we can generate the final filtered file `FilmFiltrati.txt` that has only two columns: `tconst` and `primaryTitle`

 ---